Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Oktober 2024 23.29.30 UTC
+- WIB: Minggu, 6 Oktober 2024 00.24.24 UTC
-- WITA: Minggu, 6 Oktober 2024 00.29.30 UTC
+- WITA: Minggu, 6 Oktober 2024 01.24.24 UTC
-- WIT: Minggu, 6 Oktober 2024 01.29.30 UTC
+- WIT: Minggu, 6 Oktober 2024 02.24.24 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational